 The centre was started in 1920 and made a branch of the Mission in 1927.

-- Five high schools with 1908 students.
+- Five secondary schools with 2167 students.
 Two of these schools are for boys, two for girls, and one for both in separate shifts.

-- Five English-medium high schools with 3804 students.
+- Four English-medium secondary schools with 3921 students.

-- A free non-formal school with 233 children; and a centre of National Institute of Open School with 43 students.
+- A free non-formal school with 177 children; and a centre of National Institute of Open Schooling with 44 students.

-- A students’ home with 120 students, particularly from backward communities of rural areas who are also given free computer training.
+- A students’ home with 115 students, particularly from rural and backward communities who are also given free computer training.

-- Eight free eye camps, in which 1031 were examined and 465 operated on for cataract, 382 free spectacles were given.
+- Nine free eye camps, in which 1228 people were examined, 689 were operated on for cataract and 528 free spectacles were given.

-- Religious activities included celebration of the birth anniversaries of Sri Ramakrishna, Holy Mother Sri Sarada Devi and Swami Vivekananda, and festivals like Durga Puja, Kali puja etc. Weekly classes and occasional lectures were conducted.
+- Religious activities included daily worship, fortnightly Ramanam Sankirtan, celebration of the birth anniversaries of Sri Ramakrishna, Holy Mother Sri Sarada Devi and Swami Vivekananda, and festivals like Durga Puja, Kali puja etc. Weekly classes and occasional lectures were conducted.

 - Welfare work by way of feeding the poor, providing pecuniary help and blankets to the needy, uniforms and scholarships to poor and needy students.